jross765/JGnuCashLibNTools/README.md

 	This was necessary because the author is using the new module in other, external projects (not published).

-* Introduced new module "API Extensions".
+* Introduced new module "API Extensions"

-	Currently, it contains just one class.
-That will (hopefully) grow.
+	Currently, this module it is very small.
+It will (hopefully) grow.

 ### V. 1.2 &rarr; 1.3 and Before
 Cf. the README file of modules "API" and "Example programs" (links below).

+## Level of Maturity
+This software is still in its beta stage.

+Although the author, at this stage, feels more or less comfortable with using this library for write-access (given all the test cases he has contributed), he still recommends not just taking it and "wildly" changing things in your valuable GnuCash files that you may have been building for years or possibly even decades.
+Although he is using it for his own needs, he reckons that it still contains non-trivial bugs, and it definitely has not been sufficiently exposed to real-world data yet to blindly rely on it working correctly in all conceivable edge and corner cases.

+In other words: **Make backups before you use this lib!** Take your time and check the generated/changed files thoroughly before moving on.

 ## Sister Project
 This project has a sister project:
 [`JKMyMoneyLib`](https://github.com/jross765/jkmymoneylib)

-Both projects do not have the same level of maturity, `JGnuCashLib` is currently a little more advanced than `JKMyMoneyLib`.
+Both projects have roughly the same level of maturity, `JGnuCashLib` currently being a little more advanced than `JKMyMoneyLib`.
 Obviously, the author strives to keep both projects symmetrical and to eventually have them both on a comparable level of maturity.

 What is meant by "symmetry" is this context?
+It means that `JKMyMoneyLib` has, in the early stages, literally evolved from a source-code copy of its sister, this project).
+Meanwhile, changes and adaptations are going in both directions.
-It means that `JKMyMoneyLib` has literally evolved / is literally evolving from a source-code copy of its sister, this project (i.e., copy the code, then adapt it).
-Given that KMyMoney and GnuCash are two finance applications with quite a few similarities (both in business logic and file format), this approach makes sense.
+Given that KMyMoney and GnuCash are two finance applications with quite a few similarities (both in business logic and file format), this approach makes sense and has been working well so far.

 Of course, this is a "10.000-metre bird's-eye view".
 As always in life, things are a little more complicated once you go into the details.
 Still, looking at the big picture and at least